 - Curry Powder.
 Warm and wonderfully flavorful.

 - With Green Vegetables.
 We especially love ours with Roasted Broccoli, Oven Roasted Potatoes, and Roasted Brussels Sprouts with Garlic.

 - With Pasta or Rice.
 Serve your chicken with any of your favorite pasta or rice dishes (Mediterranean Pasta and Lemon Rice are two great options).

-- On a Salad.
+- On a Green Salad.
 Pump up the protein of your favorite salad (like this Spinach Strawberry Salad with Poppy Seed Dressing) by adding some chicken.